mfuerstenau/gradle-buildconfig-plugin/README.md

-# Gradle BuildConfig plugin for Java/Groovy projects
+# BuildConfig plugin for Gradle Java/Groovy projects

-Provides one or multiple classes (per source set) generated and compiled by the build script (`build.gradle`) containing constants (`static final`) with info from the build, like version (`BuildConfig.VERSION`) or name (`BuildConfig.NAME`) or any other information.
+Generates a build config class that contains constants (like version or debug flags) set by the build script and can be read from within the Java or Groovy code.

 # Requirements

-The `java` or `groovy` plugin needs to be applied prior to this plugin.
+The `java` or `groovy` (which implicates `java` plugin) plugin needs to be applied prior to this plugin.

 # Download